By Beti Trauth

 It takes place in a more innocent time, one that existed during the depression-era, when the most exciting gifts a kid could wish for were a Little Orphan Annie secret-decoder ring and a magnificent Red Ryder B.B. gun.
 That was the stuff that young Ralphie's dreams were made of, before they became his worst kid's nightmare.

-A grown-up Ralph narrates the events, sharing his thoughts directly with the audience as he watches “himself,” his childhood friends and neighbors, and his quirky family deal with the trials and
+A grown-up Ralph narrates the events, sharing his thoughts directly with the audience as he watches “himself,” his childhood friends and neighbors, and his quirky family deal with the trials and tribulations of that particular, wacky holiday season.

 More chaos includes: Ralphie's friend's tongue stuck to an icy pole on a dare; the delivery of his dad's contest prize, a lady's leg-lamp; his fierce fight with the neighborhood bully; and having his mouth washed out with soap.